Labrador narrowly elected chairman of Idaho Republican Party

 BOISE, Idaho (AP) — Former U.S. Rep. Raul Labrador has been elected chairman of the Idaho Republican Party.

-Labrador on Saturday defeated former Idaho Superintendent of Public Instruction Tom Luna 111-109.
+Labrador on Saturday defeated former Superintendent of Public Instruction Tom Luna 111-109.

 The chairman is responsible primarily for overseeing the party’s goals of electing Republicans and developing a political game plan for elections.

+Labrador said that more people are moving to Idaho and possibly bringing different views.

+“You see what’s happening on that national stage, and that stage is moving to the state of Idaho,” he said.

-Labrador served as a U.S. congressman for Idaho starting in 2010.
+Labrador was elected congressman in 2010.
 He left that position to run for Idaho governor in 2018 but lost to now-Gov. Brad Little in the Republican primary.

+Republicans hold all statewide elected offices, and also have supermajorities in the House and Senate.

+The state Republican Party on Saturday also voted to reject a proposal that would have set up a way for the party to remove its endorsement of a sitting lawmaker for consistently opposing the party’s platform.

 Former Chairman Jonathan Parker stepped down in February, and his wife filed for divorce in March.